tpavlun/Project_Pavlun/README.md

 # Project_Pavlun
 Tetiana Pavlun IN.m-23

 This project is dedicated to an application, using which you can put on sale any properties you'd like to.
 Usually, it should be used by sales agents.
-They can authorize usinf their Google account.
+They can authorize using their Google accounts.

 Also, this project is dedicated to the most in-demand technologies today: